MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Introduction

 Currently, there are also some methods to defend against model stealing.
-In general, existing defenses can be roughly divided into two main categories, including the \emph{active defenses} and \emph{verification-based defenses}.
+In general, existing defenses can be roughly divided into two main categories: \emph{active defenses} and \emph{verification-based defenses}.
 Specifically, active defenses intend to increase the costs ($e.g.$, query times and accuracy decrease) of model stealing, while verification-based defenses attempt to verify whether a suspicious model is stolen from the victim model.
-For example, defenders can introduce randomness or perturbations in the victim models \cite{tramer2016stealing,lee2018defending,kariyappa2020defending} or watermark the victim model via (targeted) backdoor attacks or data poisoning \cite{li2020open,jia2021entangled,maini2021dataset}.
-However, existing active defenses may lead to poor performance of the victim model and could even be bypassed by advanced adaptive attacks \cite{jia2021entangled,maini2021dataset,li2022defending}; the verification-based methods target only limited simple stealing scenarios ($e.g.$, direct copy or fine-tuning) and have minor effects in defending against more complicated model stealing.
-Besides, these methods also introduce some stealthy latent \emph{short-cuts} ($e.g.$, hidden backdoors) in the victim model, which could be maliciously used.
-It further hinders their applications.
-Accordingly, how to defend against model stealing is still an important open question.
+For example, defenders can introduce randomness or perturbations in the victim models for active defenses \cite{tramer2016stealing,lee2018defending,kariyappa2020defending}; defenders can conduct ownership verification by directly comparing the suspicious model and the victim model (\ie, model fingerprint \cite{lukas2019deep,maini2021dataset,peng2022fingerprinting}) or first watermark the victim model via backdoor attacks or data poisoning (\ie, model watermark \cite{jia2021entangled,gan2023towards,zhu2024reliable}).
+However, existing active defenses may lead to poor performance of the victim model and could even be bypassed by advanced adaptive attacks \cite{jia2021entangled,maini2021dataset,li2022defending}.
+Accordingly, we focus on verification-based methods in this paper.